Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     Optionally, you can avoid the sync of attachments between the systems by adding the extra sync option *NoAttachments* to the sync mode field.
 Example: *NoRequirements,NoAttachments* or simply *NoAttachments* if you use the default mode

 - **Requirement Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira requirements instead of incidents.
 If you leave this blank, all Jira issue types will be synchronized with incidents (user stories/epics will not be synced at all).
 This field is ignored when using the sync mode "noIncidents", as Requirements are the main artifact of this mode.
 - **Link Type**: This field should either be set to a **single** name of a Jira issue link type or be left blank.
-If you want the datasync to create links between Jira issues, based off of existing associations between Spira incidents and/or requirements, then enter in an issue link type name.
-If you do not want Jira to create these links between issues based off data in Spira, then leave this field blank.
+If you want the datasync to create links between Jira issues, based on existing associations between Spira incidents and/or requirements, then enter in an issue link type name.
+If you do not want Jira to create these links between issues based on data in Spira, then leave this field blank.
 The artifact associations from Spira will sync to Jira as links of that type.
 All the link types from Jira will sync to Spira as 'Related-to'.
 You can get the list of issue link types from the following screen in Jira:

 ![](img/Using_SpiraTeam_with_JIRA_5+_18.png)

 - **Types to Skip**: This optional field can be used to ignore some Jira issue types during the sync.
 To do this, enter a comma-separated list of IDs of any Jira issue types that you want to exclude from synchronization.
 If you leave this blank, all Jira issue types will be considered for synchronization, sync mode permitting.
 - **Skip Comments**: Set this field to *Yes* if you want the dataSync to ignore comments in both directions.
 Please note old comments already synced won't be deleted.
 - **Auto-Map Properties**: Set this field to *Yes* if you want the dataSync to try to automatically map the standard and custom properties based on name matching.
+When enabled, the system will automatically map properties with matching names between Spira and Jira, significantly reducing the need for manual mapping.
 Even if this option is enabled, you can still manually map properties as explained in this documentation.
 The system will try to auto-map only the blank mappings.
+Learn more [here](#using-auto-map-properties-feature).

 !!! info "Configuration Tip"
     If you are using the Auto-Map Properties option, please remember you still need to activate the sync for your project and provide an External Key as explained [below](#activate-the-datasync).
+The auto-mapping will occur when the datasync runs for the first time after activation, but you won't see the values on the mapping pages, so you can still provide different values for manual mapping.

 - **Sync Epic/Story hierarchy**: Set this field to *Yes* if you want to see the Epic/Story hierarchy reflected in Spira Requirements and vice-versa, depending on the sync mode.
 Please note that Spira allows more complex Requirement hierarchy than Jira by default, and the dataSync cannot create forbidden hierarchical relations in Jira.
 If that happens, the dataSync will move the artifact/work item to root level.
 Please refer to the [Jira documentation](https://support.atlassian.com/jira-cloud-administration/docs/configure-the-issue-type-hierarchy/) to learn how to modify your work item hierarchy configuration.
 - **Use Plain Text**: Set this field to *Yes* to remove any formatting from the text fields when using either the *bidirectional* or the *complete* sync modes.
 This is useful if you need to see the updated text in both systems and don't use complex text formatting or embedded images, files, etc.